SAP-samples/teched2024-DT280/README.md

 In _Exercise 2_ you will _extend the behavior_ of the base RAP business object that has been generated in the _Getting Started_ section.
 You will learn how extend the behavior of the base RAP BEO by validations, determinations and side effects.

 In _Exercise 3_ you will then continue to _extend the data model_ with additional fields.

-> Since with the latest release 2408 an **_Extension Field Wizard_** has been delivered we have to different scripts for ABAP Environement systems and on premise systems (SAP S/4HANA 2023).
+Here you will use the new **_Extension Field Wizard_** which has recently been delivered for the ABAP Environement systems.

 In _Exercise 4_ you will continue to _extend the behavior_ of the base RAP business object by adding an action.
 Since actions can only added via an extension to fields that have been added itself via an extension, adding an action via an extension must be performed after Exercise 3.